 Marie* is in her sixties – a devoted mother and grandmother who has been coming to MIND for many years.

 She describes herself as a very private person by nature who has a social phobia and performance anxiety which has isolated her.
 She was feeling quite isolated when she decided to join the Shared Reading Group.
 It took her a long time to get to know people at MIND and she was happy sitting slightly apart with a cigarette and just “being” as she describes it .

-She realized that her social side was being neglected, especially as she was a single parent.
-When she started the Get into Reading group, M says, she was keen as she loves literature but was nervous at the start with a new group.
+She realised that her social side was being neglected, especially as she was a single parent.
+When she started the Shared Reading group, Marie says, she was keen as she loves literature but was nervous at the start with a new group.

 For the first few sessions she felt herself unable to read in a group setting – felt she had a block.
 Then one week, she says something made her want to take the bull by the horns- a “do or die” feeling .
 The first few times she read weren’t easy because of her social phobia but she then experienced a sea-change in the way she felt and started to relax.